 Selling a home can be an emotional experience, especially when you’ve lived in a property for a number of years and you’ve developed a real attachment to it.
 To get the best price though, you’ll need to be as dispassionate as possible.
 Think about who is likely to be interested in your property and what would matter most to them?

-Warners’ friendly team have years of experience in the Edinburgh market and will be able to guide you on who is looking for properties like yours and what the key things are that they’re looking for.
+Warners’ friendly team has years of experience in the Edinburgh market and will be able to guide you on who is looking for properties like yours and what the key things are that they’re looking for.
 Just as importantly they will let you know of any factors that are turning off potential buyers so that you can rectify any issues before you put your home on the market.

 Once you’ve lived somewhere for a few years, you’ll inevitably find that you accumulate a lot of stuff.
 Sometimes you are not aware of them because they have become almost part of your home.
 Maybe you can get a friend to give an honest insight?
 You can hide away lots of belongings by asking a friend to look after them, putting them into storage, or just having a good old fashioned clear out!